 The Operating Surplus Ratio (OSR) is a measure of a local government's ability to cover its operational costs and have revenues available for capital funding or other purposes.
 The State Governments' Integrated Planning and Reporting (IPR) Advisory Standard, published in 2016, requires the Shire to have an Operating Surplus Ratio greater than 0%.
 In 2019/20 the Shire recorded an unadjusted ratio of -0.21, compared to a ratio of -0.14 and - 0.11 in the previous two years.

-The Shire considers that for these ratios to be meaningful the calculation needs to include adjustments relating to variations in the timing of payments of the Financial Assistance Grant to Local Government as well as adjustments for the one off write off of assets that have been renewed.
-The directive from the WA Office of the Auditor General for the calculation of this ratio is not to include or report on adjusted ratios in the financial report.
+The Shire considers that for these ratios to be meaningful the calculation needs to include adjustments relating to variations in the timing of payments of the Financial Assistance Grant to Local

 Sustainably maintain the Shire's financial viability